 The Company considers the current operation as one segment with a single exposure to the Dutch economy.
 Therefore, the Company does not have any (recognizable) revenues for individual separate segments.
-The Company incurred bank costs of \notin (2,519), administration costs of \notin (57) and interest costs of \notin (187,872) resulting in a total result for the single segment as stated in \notin (190,448).
+The Company incurred bank costs of (\in 3,226) interest expense of (\in 237,656) and Warrant expense of (\in 1,937,775) resulting in a total result for the single segment as stated in (\in 2,178,657).